list91/SocketClicker/README.md

 ## Integration with proxy-pilot

-SocketClicker is designed to work seamlessly with the proxy-pilot server:
+SocketClicker is designed to work seamlessly with the [proxy-pilot](https://github.com/list91/proxy-pilot) server:
 - proxy-pilot sends commands to control browser actions
 - SocketClicker executes these commands and provides feedback
 - Communication happens via local HTTP endpoints (default port: 5000)
 - Supports command queuing and sequential execution

+For server setup and configuration, please refer to the [proxy-pilot repository](https://github.com/list91/proxy-pilot).

 ## Features